BGDlab/BGDlab.github.io/research/radiology_report_grading.md

     - Macro or microcephaly
     - Prominent pituitary gland with a convex superior border
     - Glioma
-- 2: Okay for CLIP (these terms are irrelevant to CLIP or do not affect it significantly)
+- 2: Okay for SLIP (these terms are irrelevant to SLIP or do not affect it significantly)
     - Mucosal thickening
     - Mucous retention cyst
     - Enlarged tonsils